hansreier/techreier/eDrops/readme.md

 https://medium.com/swlh/defining-jpa-hibernate-entities-in-kotlin-1ff8ee470805

 Thymeleaf is used for server side rendering HTML pages.
-For simplicity client side frameworks is not used to create Web GUI in this application.
+For simplicity client side frameworks is not used to create Web GUI in this applica runs on http://localhost:8443 due to Spring security

-## Deployment
-runs on http://localhost:8443 due to Spring security

 Generates .jar to deploy on Docker container